 Unlike an offline medium such as print, your website holds a wealth of knowledge, in the form of server logs and website analytics.
-Every time someone visitors a page on your website or performs an action, those events are recorded and can be used for business purposes.
+But we can go further and actually see what they're doing, too.
+Let's improve your website.

 Website analytics help us to understand and answer :